TheRiisager/graph_project/README.md

       - set fcost of neighbor to the new value
       - set the parent of the neighbor to the current node
       - add the neighbor to the open list if it is not already there

+## Implementation
+This implementation simply uses the unity Vector3 distance function as a heuristic, measuring the distance between the node it is currently evaluating and the target node.
+It can only support one agent moving on the graph, as the fcost is saved on the nodes.